f34nk/modest_ex/README.md

   - fully conformant with the HTML5 spec
   - [modest_html](https://github.com/f34nk/modest_html) (Wrapper library)

-The binding is implemented as a **C-Node** following the excellent example in Overbryd package **nodex**.
+The binding is implemented as a **C-Node** following the excellent example in Overbryd's package **nodex**.
 If you want to learn how to set up bindings to C/C++, you should definitely check it out.

 - [nodex](https://github.com/Overbryd/nodex)
   - distributed Elixir